yaml2sbml-dev/yaml2sbml/README.md

 [**PEtab**](https://github.com/martamatos/yaml2sbml) for parameter fitting. `yaml2sbml` offers:

-* A translator of ODE models specified in YAML into SBML/PEtab via a Python and a command line interface;
+* a translator of ODE models specified in YAML into SBML/PEtab via a Python and a command-line interface;
 * a format validator for the input YAML; and
 * a model editor, which provides a simplified interface to generate, import and export YAML models.